Titassarangi/Snake-Game/README.md

-● This is a desktop application developed using Object Oriented Programming Principles (OOPs) in Java.
-● Java Swing and Java AWT are used to create the Graphical User Interface (GUI).
-● The game includes all the basic features of a classic Snake Game like giving directions through arrow keys, display of current and best scores and the rules for game over.
+The Snake Game project is a desktop application developed using Object Oriented Programming Principles (OOP) in Java.
+It utilizes Java Swing and Java AWT to create the graphical user interface (GUI).
+The game includes features such as directional control via arrow keys, display of current and best scores, and rules for game over.
+It replicates the classic Snake game, providing a nostalgic and interactive experience for users.